Uto Turret Kumamoto Castle

 Facts & Figures

-Kumamoto Castle (Ginnan-jo) belongs to the top three premier castles in Japan, besides Matsumoto Castle and Himeji Castle.
+Kumamoto Castle (Ginnan-jo) with its two main towers belongs to the top three premier castles in Japan, besides Matsumoto Castle and Himeji Castle.
 It is the main attraction of the city Kumamoto.
 The castle grounds measures are 1.6 km x 1.2 km.
-The main tower (donjon) reaches a height of 30.29 meters and the impressive stone walls of the tower are 13.5 meter high.
-13 buildings of the hilltop castle complex are designated by the Japanese Gouvernment as Important Cultural Properties.
+The larger main tower (donjon) has 6 stories and reaches a height of 30.29 meters.
+The impressive stone walls of the tower are 13.5 meter high.
+The smaller main tower has 4 stories and reaches a height of 19 meters.
+13 buildings of the hilltop castle complex are designated by the Japanese Government as Important Cultural Properties.

 - Kumamoto Castle: